-- (a) This Agreement supports CSIRO's Strategic Plan 2007 2011 which aspires to grow CSIRO's impact by delivering great science and innovative solutions for industry, society and the environment through three major elements: - Addressing national challenges and opportunities, faster and better; - Focusing and strengthening CSIRO's core science capability and delivery; and - Strengthening the enterprise and enhancing operational excellence. - (b) CSIRO's continued success is dependent on its people and its ability to provide an environment in which their creativity and innovation can flourish.
-The following key elements underpin all provisions in this Agreement: - Attracting, retaining, rewarding and motivating the right mix of highly skilled, outcomefocused and team-oriented people; - Encouraging development, learning and growth; - Celebrating outstanding contributions by individuals and teams through meaningful awards and rewards; - Providing competitive salaries that recognise officers' contributions and achievements; - Providing a healthy and safe working environment; - Treating people equitably and with respect;
+- (a) CSIRO's mission is to deliver great science and innovative solutions for industry, society and the environment.
+This Agreement supports CSIRO's core purpose, role and Strategic Plan. - (b) CSIRO's continued success is dependent on its people and its ability to provide an environment in which their creativity and innovation can flourish.
+The following key elements underpin all provisions in this Agreement: - Attracting, retaining, rewarding and motivating the right mix of highly skilled, outcome-focused and team-oriented people; - Encouraging development, learning and growth; - Celebrating outstanding contributions by individuals and teams through meaningful awards and rewards; - Providing competitive salaries that recognise officers' contributions and achievements; - Providing a healthy and safe working environment; - Treating people equitably and with respect; - Encouraging and fostering effective communication processes and productive work relationships; - Facilitating a realistic balance between work and personal responsibilities.

-- Encouraging and fostering effective communication processes and productive work relationships; - Facilitating a realistic balance between work and personal responsibilities. - (c) This Agreement provides the foundation for the operational and cultural change needed to achieve CSIRO's strategic goal of playing an increasingly valuable role in Australia's future. - (d) Consistent with CSIRO's Code of Conduct, all officers are expected to perform their duties with professionalism and integrity and behave at all times in a manner that maintains and enhances the reputation of CSIRO.
-This includes observation of relevant Acts and Determinations and compliance with CSIRO policy instructions and directions.
+- (c) This Agreement provides the cultural and operational foundation needed to achieve CSIRO's strategic goals. - (d) Consistent with CSIRO's Code of Conduct, all officers are expected to perform their duties with professionalism and integrity and behave at all times in a manner that upholds CSIRO's values and reputation.
+This includes compliance with all applicable laws and regulations and with CSIRO policies, standards and procedures.